-As of June 30, 2020, the estimated cost of the 2019-2021 LTIP is approximately €8.8 million.
-The cost of the 2019-2021 LTIP assuming full achievement of the Company's objectives was estimated at approximately €11 million.
+As of December 31, 2020, the estimated cost of the 2019-2021 LTIP was approximately €8.8 million.
+The cost of the 2019-2021 LTIP assuming full achievement of the Group's objectives was estimated at approximately €11.0 million.

-In November 2019, the Board of Directors approved the 2020-2022 LTIP.
+In December 2019, the Board of Directors approved the 2020-2022 LTIP.
 The beneficiaries include the Executive Director, the Deputy Executive Director, the Senior Management and other key employees (approximately 105 employees).